Importing cars and car parts

 Additional duties on Chinese electric cars

-Since 4 July 2024 you pay more import duty when importing electric cars from China.
-The European Commission announced this on 12 June 2024.
-EU investigations show that the Chinese car industry received unfair advantage through support from the Chinese government Therefore, additional duties have been introduced.
-Cars from the three biggest manufacturers will be subject to these additional duties:
+EU investigations showed that the Chinese car industry received unfair advantage through support from the Chinese government.
+Therefore, additional duties have been introduced.
+Cars from the 4 biggest manufacturers will be subject to these additional duties:

-The additional duty for other Chinese car manufacturers that cooperated in the investigation is 21%.
-Cars from all other Chinese manufacturers will be subject to the highest rate of 38.1%
+The additional duty for other Chinese carmakers is 21.3% or 36.3%.
+Cars from manufacturers that cooperated in the survey are subject to the 21.3% levy.
+The others fall into the highest rate of 36.3%.

 VAT when importing non-EU goods